H2-WHOA/H2-WHOA/README.md

 <br />
 <br />

-<div align="center"> Hii im shady I'm only on when my friends are :D I LOOOOVE yapping so you can talk to mee yippyy yippyy but if i dont reply i might be offtab so just whisper yahhoooo!!!
-I'm an adult and I like the weird and whimsical. i'll hide if you annoy me
+<div align="center"> Hii im shady I'm only on when my friends are :D I'll hide you if you're annoying or weird as hell !!
 <br />
 <br />
 <br />